Affiliate links on Android Authority may earn us a commission. Learn more.

 Will I be able to find a cheaper Galaxy Z Fold 6?

 It’s possible that an authorized retailer of the phone could decide to sell it at a lower price — perhaps to be a loss leader and sell other products.
 Any such deal should be a red flag in your mind, though.
-In most cases, it’s much more likely that you’re being misled, either by a stolen or replica model or a reconditioned device.
+There’s always a chance that you’re being misled, either by a stolen or replica model or a reconditioned device.
+Sticking to reputable vendors is your safest bet.

 It’s obviously a different story when it comes to carrier offers.
 The big providers may advertise the Galaxy Z Fold 6 as much cheaper or even free, but any such deals will involve trading in your old device, committing to a long service plan, or a combination of the two.